jordanf2001/altered-states-dfc/README.md

 - The exact experimental meaning of `ses-01` and `ses-02` still needs to be confirmed from the dataset documentation or associated publication.
 - The current repository has completed dataset inspection and file indexing, but ROI time-series extraction has not yet been implemented.
+- Motion and nuisance control are not finalized.
 - Static FC and sliding-window dFC analyses are planned but not yet completed.
 - Large neuroimaging files are not stored in this GitHub repository.
 - Further quality control is required to verify BOLD readability, image dimensions, timepoints, TR, confounds alignment, and motion quality.